scrayosnet/passage/.web/comparison.md

 * only support versions after update
 * introduces transcoding overhead for all packets
-* scalability
+* scalability (does not scale well beyond a single instance)
-* single point of failure/connection drop
+* single point of failure/connection drop on shutdown
-* mojang chat signing
+* mojang chat signing is complicated/does not work

 [rust-docs]: https://www.rust-lang.org/